HardisonInk.com

 Do Not Copy and Paste to Social Media or Elsewhere

-The front of the truck hit a large tree, the FHP said.
+The driver lost control of the motorcycle after it hit a pothole in the road, the FHP said.

 As of May of 2020, the Florida Highway Patrol stopped providing names of people and some other information from crashes as part of its press releases.